-<USA>
+<USA> (Total of 19 Universities)

-- Brandeis University, The Heller School for Social Policy and Management - Duke University, Program in International Development Policy - Georgetown University, McCourt School of Public Policy - Hult International Business School - Michigan State University, Eli Broad Graduate School of Management - Michigan State University, Visiting International Professional Program - New York University, Robert F. Wagner Graduate School of Public Service - Rutgers University, Edward J. Bloustein School of Planning and Public Policy - Rutgers University, School of Public Affairs and Administration - Syracuse University, The Maxwell School - The George Washington University, School of Business - University at Albany, State University of New York, The Rockefeller College of Public Affairs and Policy - University of California, San Diego, School of Global Policy and Strategy - University of California, Berkeley International Study Program - University of Chicago, Harris School of Public Policy - University of Colorado Denver, Graduate School of Public Affairs - University of Illinois at Urbana-Champaign, Department of Economics - University of Illinois at Urbana-Champaign, Department of Urban and Regional Planning - University of Kentucky, Martin School of Public Policy and Administration - University of Missouri, Harry S Truman School of Public Affairs - University of Southern California, School of Policy, Planning and Development - University of Washington, Evans School of Public Policy
+- Duke University, Sandord School of Public Policy - Georgetown University, McCourt School of Public Policy - Johns Hopkins University, School of Advanced International Studies - Hult International Business School - Michigan State University, Eli Broad Graduate School of Management & Visiting International Professional Program - Rutgers University, Edward J. Bloustein School of Planning and Public Policy & School of Public Affairs and Administration - Syracuse University, The Maxwell School of Citizenship and Public Affairs - The George Washington University, School of Business - Pennsylvania State University, School of Public Policy - University at Albany, State University of New York, The Rockefeller College of Public Affairs and Policy - University of California, San Diego, School of Global Policy and Strategy - University of California, Berkeley International Study Program - University of Chicago, Harris School of Public Policy - University of Colorado Denver, Graduate School of Public Affairs - University of Illinois at Urbana-Champaign, Department of Economics & Department of Urban and Regional Planning - University of Kentucky, Martin School of Public Policy and Administration - University of Missouri, Truman School of Government and Public Affairs - University of Southern California, School of Advanced International Studies - Texas A&M University, Bush School of Government and Public Service (Only for MIPD students)

-<UK>
+<UK> (Total of 6 Universities)

-- Lancaster University Management School - · University of Birmingham, Schools of Social Policy and Government and Society - University of Leeds, School of Politics and International Studies - University of Nottingham, School of Sociology and Social Policy - University of Reading, School of Politics, Economics, and International Relations
+- Lancaster University Management School - University of Birmingham, Schools of Social Policy and Government and Society - University of Leeds, School of Politics and International Studies - University of Nottingham, School of Sociology and Social Policy - University of Reading, School of Politics, Economics, and International Relations & School of Law - King's College London, Department of European and International Studies

-<Others>
+<Others> (Total 6 Univesities)

-- Australian National University, Crawford School of Economics and Government (Australia) - The University of Queensland, Humanities and Social Sciences (Australia) - Erasmus University Rotterdam, International Institute of Social Studies (Netherlands) - National Graduate Institute for Policy Studies (Japan) - SDA Bocconi School of Management (Italy) - University of Sydney (Australia)
+- Australian National University, Crawford School of Economics and Government (Australia) - The University of Queensland, Humanities and Social Sciences (Australia) - University of Sydney, Faculty of Arts and Sciences (Australia) - Erasmus University Rotterdam, International Institute of Social Studies (Netherlands) - Prague University of Economics and Business, Department of Economics (Czech Republic) - HHL Leipzip Graduae School of Management (Germany)

-3. Application Requirements(varies depending on the institution)
+3. Application Requirements (varies depending on the institution)

-- 1 Application Form (from the desired partner institution) - (2) TOEFL: CBT 213 250 / iBT 80~100 or above - 3 GRE-GMAT (depending on the institution or program) - 4 Sealed Transcript and Certificate of Graduation of Undergraduate School - (5) Statement of Purpose, Recommendation Letters, etc. - 6 Affidavit of Support
+- (1) Application Form (of partner institution) - (2) TOEFL: CBT 213 250 / iBT 80~100 or above - 3 GRE-GMAT (depending on the institution or program) - (4) Sealed Transcript and Certificate of Graduation of Undergraduate School - 5 Statement of Purpose, Recommendation Letters, etc. - (6) Affidavit of Support